 A few simple maintenance practices are all you need to keep your outdoor equipment clear of snow and ice.
 First, make sure to check you gas meter and appliance vents regularly for any ice or snow build-ups.
 It’s always a good idea to check after a storm.
 You should also check for any leaks in your eaves troughs, as water can drip onto the appliances below.

 If you do see snow or ice beginning to build up gently clear it with a snow brush or broom.
 Never kick or use force to remove snow and ice, or you risk damaging your equipment.

 Never use salt, melting chemicals or hot water in an attempt to remove ice.
 Again, this can lead to serious damage that is costly to repair.

 Be very careful when you are shoveling or using a snow blower near your appliance vents and never pile snow in the areas surrounding your equipment.

-If you are dealing with a build-up that cannot be removed gently with a brush or broom, be sure to call a professional at Butler Plumbing for assistance.
+If you are dealing with a build-up that cannot be removed gently with a brush or broom, be sure to call a professional plumbers at Butler Plumbing for assistance.
 You can reach us by phone at (780) 432-3947 or book an appointment here.